 The judges taste wines individually.
 They know the region, style and price bracket, but they don’t know who produced the wine or the brand name.
 They then compare notes on the wine and reach a consensus on each wine’s medal.

 Wines are judged on their own individual merits.
-That means it is entirely possible for several wines to get a Seal of Approval, Bronze, Silver or Gold medal in one session.
+That means it is entirely possible for several wines to be awarded a Bronze, Silver or Gold medal in one session.
 Similarly, another session may yield fewer medals.

 Gold medal-winning wines are re-categorised by grape or style and re-tasted by a panel consisting of Regional Chairs and Co-Chairs.
 The wines will be judged according to their origin and the judges will be aware of countries, regions, sub-regions, grapes, vintage and price bands.

 There would be no limit to the number of Gold winners which could be promoted to Platinum.
 Within each grape variety or style, more than one wine from a specific country or region can be promoted to Platinum.
 The winners will be awarded ‘Platinum’ medals and wines with a price band below £15 will be awarded the ‘Best Value Platinum’ medals.

 The Best in Show is the ultimate accolade at the Decanter World Wine Awards.
 In a separate tasting, the three Co-Chairs will select the ‘Best in Show’ from the Platinum winners.
 When selecting the ultimate accolade, the three Co-Chairs will be aware of the origins, grapes, vintage and price bands.

 See here for all the ways Decanter promotes award-winning wines from the Decanter World Wine Awards.